abhinav2304/weather/README.md

 # Raspberry Pi Weather Display

-This project displays indoor temperature and humidity from a DHT sensor and outdoor weather data (temperature, humidity, wind speed) from the Open-Meteo API on a Raspberry Pi with a 7-inch HDMI LCD (H) display.
-It features a graphical user interface using Pygame, including gauges, a clock, and a calendar.
+This project displays indoor temperature and humidity from a DHT sensor and outdoor weather data (temperature, humidity, wind speed, and more) from the Open-Meteo API on a Raspberry Pi with a 7-inch HDMI LCD (H) display.
+It features a modern graphical user interface using Pygame, including gauges, a clock, a calendar, and system stats.

 ## Features

 *   **Indoor Readings:** Displays real-time temperature and humidity from a DHT11/DHT22 sensor.
-*   **Outdoor Weather:** Fetches and displays current outdoor temperature, humidity, and wind speed for a specified location using the Open-Meteo API.
+*   **Outdoor Weather:** Fetches and displays current outdoor temperature, humidity, wind speed, weather description, sunlight percentage, and "Feels Like" (apparent) temperature for a specified location using the Open-Meteo API.
+*   **Daily High/Low:** Shows daily high and low outdoor temperatures in dedicated circles.
+*   **Weather Details:** Displays weather description (e.g., Clear, Rainy, Foggy) and a weather icon, as well as sunlight percentage based on cloud cover.
+*   **Wind Speed:** Shows current wind speed in km/h.
+*   **System Stats:** Displays Raspberry Pi CPU temperature, memory usage, and storage usage in circular gauges.
-*   **Graphical UI:** Pygame-based interface with gauges for indoor readings, a digital clock, and a calendar.
+*   **Graphical UI:** Pygame-based interface with large, clear gauges for indoor/outdoor readings, a digital clock, and a calendar.
+*   **Dimming Overlay:** Adjustable dimming overlay for day/night or manual control, with a slider for user override.
-*   **Full-screen Mode:** Optimized for a 7-inch display.
+*   **Full-screen Mode:** Optimized for a 7-inch display, runs in fullscreen.

 ## Hardware Requirements